Skip to main content

 • Traffic Enforcement Centre

-A general policy guide on parking appeals has been developed by Surrey County Council and district councils to ensure a consistent approach when considering parking appeals.
+Surrey County Council and district councils have a policy to ensure a consistent approach to appeals.

-The policy below gives a general guide to circumstances and grounds where the cancellation of a penalty will be considered:
+The policy gives general information on when a cancellation of a penalty may be considered.

 Off street - car parks - parking appeals policy (PDF, 1.68MB)